 The Nexus 6P features a 12.3-megapixel back camera with an impressive f/2.0 aperture, 1.55µm sensor and what should be a pretty solid autofocus system — Google says it uses IR lasers to assist with autofocus, a feature found on devices like LG’s G4.
 It’s far too soon to say for sure, but we might be looking at the first Nexus phone to have a really great camera on board.
 The front-facing camera has similarly impressive specs, with an 8-megapixel resolution and an f/2.4 aperture along with HDR+.

 The camera allows for significantly better low-light photography either indoors or outside once it gets dark.
 There’s a new burst mode on board that captures photos at 30 frames per second.
 The camera can also shoot slow-motion video at 240 frames per second, and it can also shoot 4K video.
 And if you want to get right into the camera, you can just double click the unlock button.
-The samples Google showed off certainly are impressive beating the likes of the recently launched iPhone 6S in low light imaging.
+The samples Google showed off certainly are impressively beating the likes of the recently launched iPhone 6S in low light imaging.

 The Nexus 6P will be available in 32GB, 64GB, and 128GB configurations.
 As for pricing and availability, Google says the Nexus 6P will be available in Google’s online store as of today for pre-order in the US, UK, Ireland, and Japan.
 More countries will be coming over the next few weeks.
 Outside the US, both phones will be sold through local retailers and carriers.
-The 6P will start at $499 for a 32GB model and will start shipping unlocked and without contract, which should work on all US carriers as well as internationally; there’s also Project Fi support on board.
+The 6P will start at $499 for a 32GB model and will start shipping unlocked and without a contract, which should work on all US carriers as well as internationally; there’s also Project Fi support on board.
 Google’s also throwing in a 90-day free subscription to Google Play Music as well as a $50 Google Play credit with every purchase.